- The US invades Panama. Manuel Noriega is deposed as leader and surrenders to the American forces.

-- Major US companies announce they will on longer buy tuna caught in nets that trap dolphin.
+- US companies will on longer buy tuna caught in nets that trap dolphin.

 The Capitol Theater, here easily distinguished for the lighted dome of its marquee, closes this year.
 Twenty years later, even for residents who did not live here then, it is sad that such an attractive feature of downtown life could have been extinguished.
 However, when this theater and the Elsinore (around the corner on High Street) were built in 1926, silent movies were quite an exciting advance in entertainment.
 "Talkies" were the sensation of the early 1930s.
 Going to the movies continued to be the favorite leisure entertainment through the Depression with tickets only a dime.
 Movies we look back on as classics date from the late 1930s: "Gone with the Wind", "Wizard of Oz", "Grapes of Wrath".
 These were followed during the early 1940s by "Citizen Kane", "Casablanca" and "Mrs. Miniver".
 Then came young Elizabeth Taylor in "National Velvet", Ronald Reagan in "Kings Row" and the unforgettable duo of Bogart and Bacall in "To Have and Have Not".